bugzilla/bugzilla/docs/en/rst/api/core/v1/bug.rst

 ===================  ======  ====================================================
 name                 type    description
 ===================  ======  ====================================================
-tags                 array   Each array item is a tag name.
-Note that tags are
+attachments          array   Each array item is an Attachment object.
+See
-                             personal to the currently logged in user and are not the same as comment tags.
+                             :ref:`rest_attachments` for details of the object. comments             array   Each array item is a Comment object.
+See :ref:`rest_comments` for details of the object. history              array   Each array item is a History object.
+See :ref:`rest_history` for details of the object. tags                 array   Each array item is a tag name.
+Note that tags are personal to the currently logged in user and are not the same as comment tags.